Community-Guardian/nnp-smart-roster-compose/docs/data-requirements-migration.md

 ## Introduction

-This document outlines the comprehensive data requirements and migration specifications for implementing the NNP Smart Roster System.
+This document outlines the comprehensive data requirements and migration specifications for implementing the Signox LogX System.
 It serves as a guide for institutions to understand what data is needed, how it should be structured, and the process for migrating from existing systems.

 ---